andrasbackman1/TicTacToe/README.md

 working with.

-I got the problem that suddenly "self" in the functions for the TicTacToe became a Plate instance.
+I got the problem that suddenly "self" in the functions for the TicTacToe became a Plate.
 I do not know why.
 I also could not get attributes from the TicTacToe class.
 The only solution I found was to declare the variable as global -- not a good fix but it works so...